blandwidth64/barracuda-360-reverse-engineering/README.md

-# barracuda-360-reverse-engineering
+# winchester-360-reverse-engineering

-a work in progress very early steps reverse engineering of the RETAIL winchester (or barracuda) motherboard of the xbox 360 line.
+a work in progress very early steps reverse engineering of the RETAIL winchester motherboard of the xbox 360 line.

 goals:
  > get values for as many smd components (mainly resistors and capacitors) as possible;